Schaefer's theorem for graphs: Algorithms

 \subsection{Tractability of types max and min}

-We are left with proving tractability of the CSP for reducts $\Gamma$ as in case Case~(f) of Proposition~\ref{prop:higherArity}, i.e., for reducts which have a canonical binary injective polymorphism of type $\maxi$ or $\mini$.
+We are left with proving tractability of the CSP for reducts $\Gamma$ as in Case~(f) of Theorem~\ref{thm:higherArity}, i.e., for reducts which have a canonical binary injective polymorphism of type $\maxi$ or $\mini$.
 We first observe that we can assume that this polymorphism is either balanced, or of type $\maxi$ and $E$-dominated, or of type $\mini$ and $N$-dominated.

 \begin{proposition} Let $\Gamma$ be a reduct of $G$.
 If $\Gamma$ has a canonical binary injective polymorphism of type $\maxi$, then it also has a canonical binary injective polymorphism of type $\maxi$ which is balanced or $E$-dominated.
 If it has a canonical binary injective polymorphism of type $\mini$, then it also has a canonical binary injective polymorphism of type $\mini$ which is balanced or $N$-dominated. \end{proposition} \begin{proof} We prove the statement for type $\maxi$ (the situation for $\mini$ is dual).
 Let $p$ be the polymorphism of type $\maxi$.
-Then $h(x,y):=p(x,p(x,y))$ is not $N$-dominated in the first argument; this is easy to see.
-But then $p(h(x,y),h(y,x))$ is either balanced or $E$-dominated, and still of type $\maxi$. \end{proof}
+Then $h(x,y):=p(x,p(x,y))$ is not $N$-dominated in the first argument: we only have to show that if $u=(u_1,u_2)$, $v=(v_1,v_2)$ in $V^2$ are so that $\EEQ(u,v)$ holds, then $E(h(u),h(v))$ holds.
+To see this, note that $\ENEQ((u_1,p(u)),(v_1,p(v))$, and thus the application of $p$ to $(u_1,p(u))$ and $(v_1,p(v))$, respectively, yields two elements of $V$ connected by an edge, since $p$ is of type $\maxi$.

+Since $h(x,y)$ is not $N$-dominated in the first argument, it is either $E$-dominated or balanced in the first argument.
+Suppose it is $E$-dominated in the first argument.
+Let $u,v \in V^2$ such that $\NEQEQ(u,v)$.
+Then $\ENEQ(h(x,y)h(y,x))$, and since $p$ is of type $\maxi$, we have $E(p(h(x,y),h(y,x)))$, so $h$ is $E$-dominated in the first argument.
+The argument for the second argument follows since $p(h(x,y),h(y,x))$ is symmetric in its arguments.
+The situation where $h$ is balanced in the first argument implies that $p(h(x,y),h(y,x))$ is balanced in both arguments, by a similar argument.
+Therefore, $p(h(x,y),h(y,x))$ is either balanced or $E$-dominated, and still of type $\maxi$. \end{proof}

 We will need the following result which was shown in~\cite[Proposition~14]{Maximal}.
 For a relational structure $\Gamma$, we denote by $\hat \Gamma$ the expansion of $\Gamma$ that also contains the complement for each relation in $\Gamma$.
 We call a homomorphism between two structures $\Gamma$ and $\Delta$ \emph{strong} if it is also a homomorphism between $\hat \Gamma$ and $\hat \Delta$.